 Contact us to discuss your options.

-The money must be paid back by the time you leave the forces, or within 10 years, depending which comes first.
+The money must be paid back by the time you leave the forces or within 10 years, depending on which comes first.

-It is possible to remortgage your property at a later date to repay the debt or many soldiers will repay the loan with part of their lump sum when finishing their service.
+It is possible to remortgage your property at a later date to repay the debt and many soldiers will repay the loan with part of their lump sum when finishing their service.

 Read the DIN JSP 464 Volume 1 Part 1 Chapter 12 – Forces Help to Buy.

 Yes, there are special mortgages for the armed forces overseas.

 You can purchase property abroad and would do so through our international mortgage specialists who have years of experience arranging purchases for the army and other occupations all over the world.